 In the second step, all hits are checked for confounding effects and

-a status is reported for each feature-metadata combination (Fig. 1,
+a status is reported for each feature-metadata combination (Fig.

-center and right; Fig2).
-A “hit” here is defined as a feature-metadata
+1, center and right; Fig. 2).
+A “hit” here is defined as a

-signal can only happen with more than one metadata variable associated
+analysis.
+Since confounding of signal can only happen with more than one

-to a certain feature, all features with only one significant metadata
+metadata variable associated to a certain feature, all features with

-association are trivially deconfounded and get status “No Covariates
+get status “No Covariates (OK_nc)”.

 The actual confounder detection is done by performing a set of two likelihood ratio tests (LRTs) of nested linear models.
 For each possible combination of a feature and two of its associated metavariables, three models are fitted to the rank-transformed feature:

 LRTs reveal whether inclusion of covariate1 and/or covariate2 significantly improves the performance of the model.
 Random and/or fixed effects can be added to all models by the user.
-These additional effects will, however not be considered in the first naive association testing step of the pipeline.
+These additional effects will, however, not be considered in the first naive association testing step of the pipeline.

-Importantly, metadeconfoundR
+Importantly, metadeconfoundR will always

 rank-transform the features during analysis.